TomHAnderson/laravel-doctrine-apikey/README.md

 [![License](https://poser.pugx.org/api-skeletons/laravel-doctrine-apikey/license)](//packagist.org/packages/api-skeletons/laravel-doctrine-apikey)

 This repository provides a driver for Doctrine which can be added to an existing entity manager.
-The driver provies a set of entities which enable ApiKey authorization through HTTP middleware.
+The driver provides a set of entities which enable ApiKey authorization through HTTP middleware.
 Scopes are supported!
 This was the missing piece of other repositories which catalyzed the creation of this library.

 ## Installation